alainwolf/roll.urown.net/server/transmission.rst

 ==========

-`Transmission <http://transmissionbt.com/>`_ takes care of downloading and seeding files in the BitTorrent filesharing network.
+`Transmission <http://transmissionbt.com/>`_ takes care of downloading and seeding files in the BitTorrent file sharing network.

 Installed on a server as long.running service has substantial benefits from running it directly on a personal device.